Aneeq24/llm_hugg/README.markdown

 - User-friendly web interface built with Streamlit.

 ## Prerequisites
-- Python 3.9 or higher
+- Python 3.11
-- A Hugging Face account for model access
+- A Hugging Face account and API token for model access
 - A Stable Diffusion API key (optional for diagram generation)
 - GPU (recommended for faster LLM inference)